WPMedia/feed-components/blocks/rss-fbia-feature-block/README.md

 adDensity: How frequently you would like ads to appear in your article: default (<250 word gap), medium (350 word gap), low (>450 word gap)
 placementSection: Enter Javascript that goes between <section class="op-ad-template"></section> in beginning of the body\'s header for recirculation ads that come from Facebook advertisers; leave blank if not used.,
 adScripts: Javascript wrapped in the <figure class=‘op-tracker’> tag can be added to the article for ads and analytics.
 Multiple scripts can be included, usually each in the own iframe
+iframeHxW: Height and/or width to use in oembed iframes
+raw_html_processing: should raw_html be excluded, included or wrapped in <figure><iframe> tags

 ### Usage